This Earth of Mankind

-This Earth of Mankind is the first book in Pramoedya Ananta Toer's epic quartet called Buru Quartet, first published by Hasta Mitra in 1980.
-The story is set at the end of the Dutch colonial rule and was written while Pramoedya was imprisoned on the political island prison of Buru in eastern Indonesia.
-The story was first narrated verbally to Pramoedya's fellow prisoners in 1973 because he did not get permission to write.
-The story spread through all the inmates until 1975 when Pramoedya was finally granted permission to write the detailed story.
+This Earth of Mankind is the first installment in Pramoedya Ananta Toer's epic quartet referred to as the Buru Quartet.
+First published by Hasta Mitra in 1980, the story is set at the tail end of Dutch colonial rule in Indonesia and was written whilst Pramoedya was imprisoned on the island prison of Buru.
+Because he was barred from writing for the duration of his stay in prison, the narrative was first relayed orally in 1973 to other prisoners, and proved popular among them.
+In 1975, Pramoedya was finally able to write the story.